 Ensure all documents are scanned clearly and match your form details. - Preselection Notification

-Wait for confirmation email regarding your eligibility status. - Access the Virtual Blue Book
+Wait for confirmation email regarding your eligibility status. - Access

 If preselected, choose up to three traineeship positions aligned with your field of interest. - Receive Placement Offer